How to Heal Acne In Five Not Necessarily Easy Steps

 2. Treat your skin with ingredients that tonify your skin.

 Skin “tonics” are products that reduce the production of excess oil without drying out your skin.
 In the old days, most skin products were mostly alcohol.
 Any alcohol product that is more than 46% (or 92-proof) kills acne bacteria on contact and dissolves excess skin oil.
 But it’s better to stop the production of excess skin oil rather than to try to melt it off your face once it has formed.

 One of the very best skin tonics is green tea extract.
-Your acne skin tonifier does not have to contain more than about 3% green tea extract to reduce production of oil in your skin.
+Your acne skin tonifier does not have to contain more than about 3% green tea extract to reduce production of oil4 in your skin.
 When your pores make less oil, they are less likely to get clogged and form blemishes—no matter what else you do.

 3. Moisturize your skin.

-Your skin forms a protective barrier like a brick wall.
+Your skin forms a protective barrier5 like a brick wall.
 Skin cells known as corneocytes are the bricks.
 Skin components such as ceramides and cholesterol are the mortar.
 Sometimes your skin can have too many bricks and not enough mortar.
 That’s the condition moisturizer is designed to correct.
-Moisturizers add ceramides and cholesterol or just a tiny amount of water to the skin to help keep it flexible.
+Moisturizers add ceramides and cholesterol or just a tiny amount of water to the skin to help keep it flexible6.